Personalization at Scale: Beyond {"{firstName}"}

 - Job title

-This is table stakes.
-It's better than nothing, but it won't differentiate you.
+Table stakes.
+Better than nothing, but won't differentiate you.

 - Industry-specific pain points